 Sentencing- If an individual is considered for Adult Drug Court, a clinical assessment is conducted.
 Evidence based programming, case management and treatment team meetings are required as part of the program.
 If an offender is sentenced to prison but is held at a regional jail facility, they will have access to substance abuse and life skills classes, which are offered at all regional jails across WV, as well as a DUI pilot program beginning January 2014.
 If sentenced to a WV prison, individuals are screened for their risk of recidivism, mental health and substance use needs at intake.
 A full assessment is completed when they screen positive for likelihood of a problem.
 Therapeutic treatment programming is provided for those who demonstrate a need.
-Residential Substance Abuse Treatment (RSAT) units operate within five Division of Corrections facilities and provide treatment within these units is the Therapeutic Community, wherein offenders are exposed to values and principles consistent with those found in the larger society rather than within the prison subculture.
+Residential Substance Abuse Treatment (RSAT) units operate within five Division of Corrections facilities and provide treatment beds for chronic alcoholics and addicts within prisons.
+The primary modality of treatment within these units is the Therapeutic Community, wherein offenders are exposed to values and principles consistent with those found in the larger society rather than within the prison subculture.
 At the same time, they are placed in intensive treatment programs to overcome their addictions.